 Guest Speakers

 Spring semester was filled with alumni and industry guest speakers in many of our courses.
 Connecting students with industry professionals brings the learning into focus as students learn careers that may be of interest to them after graduation.
-Thank you to all of our speakers who took time out of their schedules to come and meet with our students and to all our incredible faculty for providing students with the opportunity to see the various career paths available.
+Thank you to all of our speakers who took time out of their schedules to come and meet with our students and to all our incredible faculty for providing students with the opportunity to see possible career paths.

 Image of a slide which says "Management of Invasive Species"Slide from Stephanie Green's presentation which explains the Management of Invasive Species at the County Scale

 Next, students heard from Jacob Yarbrough, the Sustainability Manager at Creature Comforts.
-They heard of his journey to becoming a sustainability manager at Creature Comforts after proposing the program to his bosses.
-He discussed the research that he has done into making the process of making alcoholic beverages less carbon and resource intensive, such as installing solar panels on facilities and encouraging reuse of materials.
-He also provided the class with Creature Comfort's impact report for 2024.
+They heard of his journey to creating this program after proposing more sustainable practices to his bosses.
+He discussed the research he has conducted on the process of making alcoholic beverages less carbon and resource-intensive, such as installing solar panels on facilities and encouraging the reuse of materials.
+He also provided the class with Creature Comforts' impact report for 2024.

 To wrap up January, students heard from Brandon Solie, the College of Agricultural and Environmental Sciences Career Consultant in the Career Center.
 In his presentation, he discussed networking, the UGA Mentor Program, LinkedIn, Handshake, and how to utilize all of these tools to become a confident job market candidate.
-He also took questions and guided students to many resources that are provided on the website of the Career Center for students.
+He also took questions and guided students to many resources available at the Career Center.

-Headshot of Brandon SolieBrandon Solie, the Career Consultant for CAES
+Headshot of Brandon SolieBrandon Solie, CAES Career Consultant

 Slide from Brandon Solie's presentation titled "Utilizing Networking for your Job Search""Utilizing Networking for your Job Search," by Brandon Solie

 To begin February, students heard from Frances Bowles, an alumna of the Environmental Economics and Management program who now works for PureSky Energy.
-They heard her perspective on community solar farms, a program in which solar is owned by a group rather than private rooftop solar which is more prevalent in Georgia.
+They heard her perspective on community solar farms, a program in which solar farms are owned by a singular entity but the power produced is sold to multiple consumers at a discounted price over standard electricy.
 She informed the students on the viability of solar power, and how customers who participate in community solar can receive rebates on their power bill.

-The next week, students heard from Kirsten Flinn, another alum of the Environmental Economics and Management Program who is a current student at Harvard Law School.
-Students heard of her life growing up in rural Georgia, the time that she spent at the University, and of her vast multitude of internships from her time with a local law office in Athens to her time as an ORISE Research Intern with the Environmental Protection Agency, she was a fantastic resource to learn how to maximize the education these students are receiving to apply it to the job market.
+The next week, students heard from Kirsten Flinn, another alumna of the Environmental Economics and Management program who is a current student at Harvard Law School.
+Students heard of her life growing up in rural Georgia, the time that she spent at the University, and of her vast multitude of internships including her time with a local law office in Athens and as an ORISE Research Intern with the Environmental Protection Agency.
+She was a fantastic resource to learn how to maximize the education these students are receiving to apply it to the job market.

 Image of slide titled "Emerging Resource Adequacy Issues""Emerging Resources Adequacy Issues," by Brian Megali